top of page

 Safeguarding Children, Young People and Adults at Risk

-Barry Athletic Rowing Club (BACRC) is committed to ensuring that all members, including children, young people and vulnerable adults can participate in an environment which is safe and enjoyable.
+South Wales Coastal Rowing club (SWCRC) is committed to ensuring that all members, including children, young people and vulnerable adults can participate in an environment which is safe and enjoyable.

 The Club endorses the Welsh Sea Rowing – Rhwyfo Môr Cymru (WRS)’s Policy of Good Practice in Rowing Participant Welfare and Child Protection.
 Their policy documents can be accessed via the Welsh Sea Rowing website;